 Pie crust shell

 Put the corn syrup, sugar, and butter in a saucepan and bring it to a boil on top of the stove.
 Turn down the heat and boil gently for 5 minutes, stirring once in a while.
 Take it off the heat and let the syrup mixture cool down a bit, maybe 45 minutes.
 It will form a skin on top, but don't worry.
 Just stir it until the skin melts.
-Pour the pecans into the pie shell.
+Put the chopped pecans into the pie shell.
 In a separate bowl, combine the eggs, vanilla, and salt.
-When the syrup is cool enough so it doesn't start cooking the eggs, pour it into the egg mixture and beat well.
+When the syrup is cool enough (so it doesn't start cooking the eggs), pour it slowly into the egg mixture and beat well.
 Pour all of this over the pecans.
-Bake in a 375 degree oven for 45 minutes.
-Let cool.
+Bake in a 375 degree oven for 30-35 minutes.
+Or until the center isn't real soupy when you jiggle it.
+Sometimes that takes up to 45 minutes, so use your judgement.
+But don't overbake.
+It'll settle down some when it cools off.

 During that 35 minutes, you can get your pumpkin pie ready.
-This recipe is pretty much straight out of The Joy of Cooking, and if they ever want royalties it will be worth every penny.
+This recipe is pretty much straight out of The Joy of Cooking, and if they ever want a cut of my royalties it will be worth every penny.

 2 cups of cooked, pureed pumpkin